camcahoon/Practice/README.md

 - git commit
 - git push

+Push to a new branch:
+- git checkout -b [branch name]
+- git push origin [branch name]

 When committing, either use git commit -m "commit message" or use vi

 When using vi, to write and quit do: